 Step 1: Gather your Documents

-Step 2: Select a US Bank and choose the type of account
+Step 2: Select a US Bank Account and choose the type of account

 This is one of the most critical steps because you have to select a US Bank that offers services that best cater to your needs.
 E.g., a checking account is suitable for making a large number of transactions, but isn’t used for saving your money as it doesn’t pay any interest.
 If you are a student in the US, the interest rate will not make much of a difference.
 Most accounts for everyday use are checking accounts and if you are opening your first bank account in the US, you are most likely looking for a checking account.